 13. Tucson, Arizona

 Nicknamed the Grand Canyon State, Arizona has all the hiking trails and parks you can imagine!
 Sabino Canyon in Tucson is among one of the most popular sites to visit.
 Other popular sites to visit include Saguaro National Park and the Tucson Botanical Gardens.
 Travel nurse, Jessica, says, “You have to hike the Seven Falls trail in Sabino Canyon!
 It’s my favorite so far.”
 Looking for some variety?
 Stop by the Sonora Desert Museum, a 98-acre zoo, aquarium, botanical garden, natural history museum, and art gallery.

 14. Washington DC

 History enthusiasts are sure to enjoy all that Washington DC has to offer.
 From museums, to memorials, to monuments, Washington DC has a little bit of everything.
 Madison, a travel nurse on assignment in DC, says one of her favorite things to do is have picnics at the National Mall because it is surrounded by monuments and memorials!
 After a day of walking from memorial to memorial, Madison recommends stopping by Zepplin for some Japanese cuisine featuring sushi, cocktails, and karaoke.

-We hope this list has inspired you to get out and explore new adventures on your next travel nursing assignment!
+We hope our Best Places for Travel Nurses list has inspired you to get out and explore new adventures on your next travel nursing assignment!
 Do you know of any hidden gems in these travel nursing locations?
 Comment them down below!